matthprost/scaleway-manager/README.md

 # Scaleway-Manager

 Scaleway-Manager is an IONIC application that allow you to start/stop your Scaleway servers.
-You can also see other informationsabout your servers and you invoices.
+You can also see other informations about your servers and you invoices.

 Scaleway-Manager use Scaleway API to get informations about your account and to start/stop your servers.

 ## Download
-The application is available on Apple Store and Play store for free!
+The application is available on Apple Store and Play Store for free!

 **Apple Store**: https://itunes.apple.com/us/app/scaleway-manager/id1415090286?mt=8